 For the meatballs

 - In a large bowl, combine all the ingredients incorporating thoroughly using your clean hands (avoid over mixing).
-Scoop a tablespoon or 2 and roll in your wet palm into nice round meatballs.
+Scoop a tablespoon or two and roll with your wet palm into nice round meatballs.

-- Using a large stockpot, heat 2 tablespoons of olive oil in medium-high heat and brown the sides of the meatballs (do not let it cook all the way through).
+- Using a large stockpot, add 2 tablespoons of olive oil and heat on medium-high heat.
+Add the meatballs and sear to brown all the sides (do not let it cook all the way through).
 Transfer the browned meatballs to a plate and set them aside.